 Over 25 years of experience.
 Guided trips including Nolichucky River rafting, Watauga River rafting, Wilson Creek rafting, New River tubing, Hiking and Caving.
 Family friendly and safety conscious.

 The Replay Hot Dog Bar & Arcade is a modern arcade in downtown Banner Elk.
-Opening in May 2017, this arcade is a perfect place to host a party, have a corporate event, and even just hang out.
+This is a perfect place to host a party, have a corporate event, and even just hang out.
 There is a wide variety of games with many new and maybe even an old school one from back in the day.
 There is a hot dog bar with a menu of all different varieties and famous pizza from Sorrento’s.
 We strive to create the perfect atmosphere for your night out.

 From early May through mid October, enjoy the beautiful views on the diverse and challenging trail system that winds through the Village of Sugar Mountain on bikes or on foot.
 Valid trail access/lift ticket required at all times to enter the trail system.

 The tennis at Sugar is spectacular.
 Six courts, meticulously maintained of fast-dry, Har-tru clay, are wildly popular from May through October.
 Mens, womens, and mixed play “friendlys’’ can be found every day of the week.
 And like the golf, the tennis facilities are open to everyone, either on a pay as you go basis, or economical season pass options.